CornellLabofOrnithology/auk/README.md

     e.g. `date = c("*-05-01", "*-06-30")` for observations from May and
     June of any year.
--   `auk_last_edited()`: filter to checklists from a range of last edited dates, useful for extracting new or recently edited data.
+-   `auk_last_edited()`: filter to checklists from a range of last edited dates, useful for extracting just new or recently edited data.
--   `auk_protocol()`: filter to checklists that follow a specific search protocol, either stationary, traveling, or casual.
+-   `auk_protocol()`: filter to checklists that following a specific search protocol, either stationary, traveling, or casual.
 -   `auk_project()`: filter to checklists collected as part of a specific project (e.g. a breeding bird survey).